FBI agents say shutdown is hampering criminal investigations

 The FBI’s roughly 35,000 employees, including 13,000 special agents, are bracing to miss their second paycheck this Friday as the shutdown stretches into its fifth week.

-"That is one month, four weeks, 30 days without pay," FBI Agents Association President Thomas O’Connor said at a Tuesday press conference.
+"That is one month, four weeks, 30 days without pay," FBI Agents Association President Thomas O’Connor said Tuesday at a news conference.

 The Justice Department did not return a request for comment.